etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform/etendo-webhooks.md

 http://localhost:8080/etendo/webhooks/?name=Alert&apikey=<api-key>9&description=new alert description&rule=649BBFA37BA74FA59AEBE7F28524B0C8
 ```

-The response will return the alert ID.
+!!! success
     This webhook creates an alert, and you can visualize it in the "Alert Management" window.

+    The response will return a status code 200 and the alert ID, for example:
+    ```
+    {
+      "created": "91FEABC1604E404CB565FC79435C4344"
+    }
+    ```

 ## Example code usage